WHO’S WHO AT THE SURGERY AT JERRA

 Amanda Thomas has many years experience in Medical Administration and Accounts.
 Amanda is one of our original team members.
 She took a hiatus from the surgery to have her third child in 2009 and is now our Finance Manager.
 She enjoys cooking and catching up with family and friends.
 Coindentally, she went to high school in Queensland with one of our doctors, Tracy Johns.

 · Sally Alcock has nearly 15 years experience in reception/admin.
 She joined our team in 2016.
 Sally has a Diploma of Management and is a qualified beauty therapist.
 She enjoys gardening, singing and visiting her grandparent’s farm down the coast.
-Sally is engaged and has a young daughter and another on the way.
+Sally is engaged and has recently had her second child.

 Judy French started out as an Enrolled Nurse many moons ago before working as a medical receptionist in General Practice, plastic surgery and opthalmology for 22 years.
 Her experience extends to hospital administration, theatre bookings, medical record keeping, community health and baby health clinics.
 Judy is married with three children and enjoys time with her two granddaughters.
 She loves knitting, reading, cooking up a storm, race horses and working on her family farm at Majors Creek.